Selecting Spans for Evaluation¶

 Filtering Spans by Function Name at the Trace Level

-# Example feedback function that counts the number of selected spans
+# Example metric that counts the number of selected spans

 def count_spans(trace):